digi-ron/AU-Falcon-SPUD-Project/Electrical/Fuses/Fuses.md

 | ISO mini 4 way relay (SPST) | 2 |
 | ISO micro 4 way relay | 2 |

-> NOTE: the 4 way relays in the above table are white if they are the Ford factory fitted relays.
+> the 4 way relays in the above table are white if they are the Ford factory fitted relays.
 While the green 5 way relays *should* work there is no reason to have them in this scenario, and a 4 way relay is theoretically also easier to find
+{: .block-note}

 ### Schematic